 All varieties of raisins, including red, green, and seedless, are toxic to dogs.
 If your dog ingests even a small amount of the dried fruit, it can cause raisin toxicity and kidney damage.

 In severe cases, it may lead to acute kidney failure and death.
 It remains unclear what substance in raisins makes them toxic to dogs.
 However, experts have drawn a few theories that are believed to have caused this condition.

 Some suspect that grapes and raisins contain mycotoxin.
 It is a poisonous substance produced by mold or fungus.
 Experts observed that Madin-Darby canine kidney cells, which are cultured in labs, are quite susceptible to a handful of mycotoxins.
 This makes this theory a plausible idea.

 Others think that salicylate is naturally present in raisins.
 It is a compound found in plants commonly used to make aspirin and other pain-relieving drugs.
-Researchers assume that salicylate decreases blood flow in the kidney, hence, causing renal damage.
+Researchers assume that salicylate decreases blood flow in the kidney, causing renal damage.

 So, no raisins, but can dogs eat grapes?

 Since grapes are the fresh fruits of raisins, it is not difficult to understand that the fruit is toxic to dogs also.
 If eaten, it can induce grape toxicity, so keep it away from your dog.
 Avoid giving him grape-flavored food products from stores and restaurants as well.

 These include grape juice and other human foods containing the fruit.

 Many human foods contain grape juice but only include it in the ingredient list, such as different smoothies and canned fruits.
 Be sure to always check the ingredient list before sharing any human food with your dog.